You asked, I delivered: The Peak Eiger Clip

 First, the o-ring must be removed to install the clip.
 Replace the o-ring after installation.

 Second, the clip will scratch the anodize finish if it's allowed to rotate during installation.

 If you scratch your light during installation you didn't read this bright red text.

 ATTENTION (will the clip fit your Eiger?)

-Sorry for using another color but I've recently been made aware of a fitment issue with come Eiger lights.
+I've recently been made aware of a fitment issue with come Eiger lights.
 The "new" QTC switch has a shorter plunger that will prevent the light from reaching 100% power when the clip is installed.
 You can still get full power by rotating the head (based on my experience).

 To see some comparison photos of the different plungers (and purchse them) please follow this link to OVEREADY.
 I have no commercial affiliation with them :)

 Okay, with that out of the way let's talk about how awesome this clip is for the Eiger!
 I don't know if it will fit any other Peak lights but thanks for asking.
 As other users give me feedback, I'll add a fitment list to this page.